-If the fuse has blown on an electric start model, remove the electrical cover, open the fuse holder, and replace the fuse with a new one of the proper amperage.
+If the fuse has blown on an electric start model, open the fuse holder and replace the fuse with a new one of the proper amperage.

 Substituting an incorrect fuse or a piece of wire could allow excessive current flow.
 This could cause electric system damage and a fire hazard.